Roman Republic: Clothing

-For most Romans, even the simplest, cheapest linen or woolen clothing represented a major expense.
-Worn clothing was passed down the social scale until it fell to rags, and these in turn were used for patchwork.
-Wool and linen were the mainstays of Roman clothing, idealised by Roman moralists as simple and frugal.
-Landowners were advised that female slaves not otherwise occupied should be producing homespun woolen cloth, good enough for clothing the better class of slave or supervisor.
-Cato the Elder recommended that slaves be given a new cloak and tunic every two years; coarse rustic homespun would likely be "too good" for the lowest class of slave, but not good enough for their masters.
-For most women, the carding, combing, spinning and weaving of wool were part of daily housekeeping, either for family use or for sale.
-In traditionalist, wealthy households, the family's wool-baskets, spindles and looms were positioned in the semi-public reception area (atrium), where the mater familias and her familia could thus demonstrate their industry and frugality; a largely symbolic and moral activity for those of their class, rather than practical necessity.
+For most Romans, even the cheapest linen or woolen clothing represented a major expense.
+Worn clothing was passed down the social scale until it fell to rags, and these were used for patchwork.
+Wool and linen were the mainstays of Roman clothing, idealised by moralists as simple and frugal.
+For most women, the preparation and weaving of wool were part of daily housekeeping, either for family use or for sale.
+In traditionalist, wealthy households, the family's spindles and looms were positioned in the semi-public reception area (atrium), so the mater familias and her familia could demonstrate their industry and frugality: a largely symbolic and moral activity for those of their class, rather than practical necessity.

 As the Republic wore on, its trade, territories and wealth increased.
 Roman conservatives deplored the apparent erosion of traditional, class-based dress distinctions, and an increasing Roman appetite for luxurious fabrics and exotic "foreign" styles among all classes, including their own.
-Towards the end of the Republic, the ultra-traditionalist Cato the Younger publicly protested the self-indulgent greed and ambition of his peers, and the loss of Republican "manly virtues", by wearing a "skimpy" dark woolen toga, without tunic or footwear.
+Towards the end of the Republic, the ultra-traditionalist Cato the Younger publicly protested the self-indulgence of his peers, and the loss of Republican "manly virtues", by wearing a "skimpy" dark woolen toga, without tunic or footwear.